librenms/librenms/doc/Extensions/Dispatcher-Service.md

 REDIS_SENTINEL=redis-001.example.org:26379,redis-002.example.org:26379,redis-003.example.org:26379
 REDIS_SENTINEL_SERVICE=mymaster

-# If requirepass is set in sentinel, set everything above as well as (recommended)
+# If requirepass is set in sentinel, set everything above as well as: (recommended)
 REDIS_SENTINEL_USERNAME=SentinelUsernameGoesHere

 # If ACL's are in use, set everything above as well as: (highly recommended)